-- Fully or partially suspends operation during any calendar quarter in 2020 due to orders from an appropriate governmental authority limiting commerce, travel, or group meetings (for commercial, social, religious, or other purposes) due to COVID-19; or
+- Fully or partially suspends operation during any calendar quarter in 2020 and/or 2021 due to orders from an appropriate governmental authority limiting commerce, travel, or group meetings (for commercial, social, religious, or other purposes) due to COVID-19; or

 - Experiences a significant decline in gross receipts during the calendar quarter.

 For 2020 and/or 2021, a significant decline in gross receipts means a decline of at least 50% compared to the comparable quarter in 2019.
 In 2021 this threshold has been reduced to a decline of at least 20%.

 While the CARES Act originally barred employers that had taken a Payroll Protection Plan (PPP) loan from also taking the ERC, the Consolidated Appropriations Act changed this rule such that employers that have already taken a PPP loan may also be eligible for the ERC.